-- (1) Be constantly in attendance during the sessions of the Senate except when absent in discharging other duties. - (2) Have charge of and direct the work of the Assistant Sergeants-at-Arms. - (3) Serve all subpoenas and warrants issued by the Senate or any duly authorized officer or committee. - (4) Maintain order, at the direction of the presiding officer, in the Senate Chamber and adjoining rooms. - (5) See that no person, except those authorized to do so, disturbs or interferes with the desk or its contents of any Senator or officer.
+- (1) Be constantly in attendance during the sessions of the Senate except when absent in discharging other duties. - (2) Have charge of and direct the work of the assistant sergeants-at-arms. - (3) Serve all subpoenas and warrants issued by the Senate or any duly authorized officer or committee. - (4) Maintain order, at the direction of the presiding officer, in the Senate Chamber and adjoining rooms. - (5) See that no person, except those authorized to do so, disturbs or interferes with the desk, or its contents, of any Senator or officer. - (6) Exclude from the Floor all persons not entitled to the privilege of the same. - (7) Have charge of all entrances to the Chamber during the sessions of the Senate and shall see that the doors are properly attended. - (8) Announce, upon recognition by the presiding officer, all important communications and committees. - (9) Escort the Senate to all Joint meetings with the mace. - (10) Escort the Senate to attend funeral services of members, former members of the Senate or other dignitaries with the mace.